PhantomBot/PhantomBot/README.md

 - _userollbar_ - Indicates if Rollbar exception reporting is enabled
 - _webenable_ - Indicates if the bots built-in webserver is enabled
 - _wsdebug_ - Enables debug output of WebSocket messages from the panel
+- _httpwsserverdebug_ - Enables requests to the webserver to be logged to _./logs/request_

 For all other values in _botlogin.txt_, only an indicator of whether the value exists will be sent, but not the actual value itself.